OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/02-asvs.md

 The OWASP Spotlight series provides an overview of the ASVS and its uses:
 'Project 19 - [OWASP Application Security Verification standard (ASVS)][spotlight19]'.

-The OWASP Cheat Sheets have been indexed specifically for [each section of the ASVS][cheatsheet-asvs], which can be used as documentation on controls for a given requirements category.
+The OWASP Cheat Sheets have been indexed specifically for [each section of the ASVS][csasvs], which can be used as documentation on controls for a given requirements category.

 ----